-While once thought of as “uncool” to be a considered a nerd or a geek, today, many people of above average intelligence are embracing their techy, academic and out-of-the-box creative sides and putting their sexy-smartness out there.
-With role models, such as Bill Gates, Steve Jobs and Mark Zuckerberg—whose technical and creative genius literally shaped the current landscapes of social interaction, public and personal communication and the influx of technology—letting the inner geek and nerd shine is becoming cooler and cooler every day.
+While once thought of as “uncool” to be considered a nerd or a geek, today, many people of above-average intelligence are embracing their techy, academic and out-of-the-box creative sides and putting their sexy-smartness out there.
+With role models, such as Bill Gates, Steve Jobs and Mark Zuckerberg—whose technical and creative genius literally shaped the current landscapes of social interaction, public, and personal communication and the influx of technology—letting the inner geek and nerd shine is becoming cooler and cooler every day.

 As a self-proclaimed nerd who really enjoys working with clients who also identify as such, I’m often cruising the web looking for topics relevant to the nerd and geek communities and culture.
 I recently came across the term “sapiosexual,” which is used fairly commonly now in the dating world, but was new to me given that I’ve been happily married for years.
 While my first thought was that this might be some trendy, new and possibly kinky type of sexuality, I quickly learned that the term sapiosexual is being used on dating and social media sites by people who identify themselves as intelligent or wise.
 And, on dating sites particularly, people are listing themselves as sapiosexuals, indicating to potential partners that they find the content of a person’s mind to be the most attractive attribute—more so than physical characteristics.